By Australia specialist Janin

 Hopefully, it will give you a greater feel for Sydney, the wealth of experiences it contains, and a taste for what it’s like to live here.

 Ease yourself into Sydney by heading to the throbbing heart of its central business district (CBD), Circular Quay.

 From here, you can take one of a range of relaxed boat trips, varying from short hops to luxurious, private cruises out across Sydney Harbour.
 I always think that Sydney is best admired from the water.
-It’s only then you get a sense of how the harbour wraps around the city.
+It’s only then you get a sense of how the harbor wraps around the city.
 It also gives you the best perspective of its top-billed sights: the Opera House with its opalescent sails, and Sydney Harbour’s sweeping through arch bridge.

 Alternatively, if you’re shaking off jet lag, the city’s Royal Botanic Garden offers some of the best easy-to-access views encompassing both the Opera House and the bridge.
 You can find yourself a spot under one of its generously shady palms for a picnic (or a snooze).

 If you’re looking for good harbor views but also fancy exploring independently, I’d recommend taking one of the inexpensive, government-administered ferries out to a Sydney suburb.

 Manly, to the north, is one of the best (although I’m biased — I called it home for years).
 It’s a sporty yet laid-back community, where locals run along the beaches in the mornings, or flock to one of its many yoga studios.

 Then there’s upmarket, gleaming Rose Bay, or Glebe, a more workaday area crammed, like many Sydney enclaves, with proudly independent coffee houses and shops.